SaraCooperAmun/Turtlebot_Rescue_Mission/README.md

 ```bash
 $ python navigation_simulation.py
 ```
-See video of how it works here: https://streamable.com/dq7k1 To clearly see how the coordinates of a detected human are published to the screen refer to https://streamable.com/6n2ja
+See video of how it works here: https://youtu.be/lfxeDlCYsO0

 ### Turtlebot